Don’t Lock Your Memories Away: Why You Need an iCloud Legacy Contact

 You only need to do this process once on one device.
 The Legacy Contact is good for all devices connected to your iCloud account.

-Legacy Contact for Peace of Mind
+Peace of Mind in 5 Minutes

 Creating your own Legacy Contact can bring you peace of mind in knowing that your loved ones will be able to access your photos and videos after you are gone.